 The safety of GMOs has been evaluated by national and international food safety authorities.
 The U.S. Food and Drug Administration (FDA), the U.S. Environmental Protection Agency (EPA), and the USDA have ensured that GMOs are safe for human, plant and animal health—as has the World Health Organization.
 U.S. authorities, in addition to evaluating the safety of GMOs, also impose regulations on the production and introduction of GMOs into the food system.

-A newly developed web resource library published by the FDA explains each U.S. agency’s role in regulating GMOs.
+A useful web resource library published by the FDA explains each U.S. agency’s role in regulating GMOs.
 The FDA sets and enforces food safety standards for all foods; in doing so, the agency works to ensure that foods that are GMOs or have GMO ingredients meet the same strict safety standards as all other foods.
 The EPA regulates the safety of the substances that protect GMO crops, which are also called plant-incorporated protectants (PIPs) and work to give the crops resistance to insects and disease.
 The EPA also monitors all pesticides that are used on GMO and non-GMO crops.
 Lastly, the USDA Animal and Plant Health Inspection Service (APHIS) protects agriculture in the U.S. against pests and disease.
 APHIS issues “regulations to make sure GMO plants are not harmful to other plants.”

 Do GMOs cause sickness or allergies?

-GMO foods have been part of our food system for more than two decades and have been thoroughly evaluated for safety or being potentially linked to adverse health outcomes.
-The scientific evaluation for the safety of GMOs includes an in-depth analysis performed by 50 scientists that worked on a 2016 National Academy of Sciences (NAS) report for more than two years.
+Since the 1990’s, more work has been done to evaluate the safety of GMO crops and their potential impact on those that consume them—humans and animals.
+A specific lengthy scientific evaluation for the safety of GMOs includes an in-depth analysis performed by 50 scientists that worked on a 2016 National Academy of Sciences (NAS) report for more than two years.
 The NAS scientific cohort examined relevant literature, including more than 900 publications, and heard from 80 diverse speakers at three public meetings and 15 webinars: also more than 700 comments from members of the public were analyzed to broaden its understanding of issues surrounding GMO crops.

 Significantly, the subsequent report noted there are no adverse health effects linked to GMO crops.
 To directly address some of the adverse health claims linked to GMO consumption, the report highlighted that there is no published evidence to support accusations or beliefs that consumption of genetically engineered foods can cause obesity, type 2 diabetes, food allergies or autism spectrum disorder, or that GMO foods generate unique gene or protein fragments that have the ability to induce health risk.